How To Approach Anxiety At The Beginning Of A Relationship

 Do you feel like anxiety controls your entire life?

 You know your anxiety better than anyone.
 You know what it feeds on, how it works, and where it manifests in your life and mind.
-By acknowledging that it’s there and dealing with it, you separate yourself from those feelings so that they don’t consume you.
+By acknowledging that it’s there and dealing with it, you separate yourself from those feelings so that they don’t consume you or cause relationship issues down the road.
 Of course, it is easier said than done.

 Maintain your independence from the relationship